On authentic relationships

 People who value quality over quantity in their relationships seek depth.
 They are not interested in small or surface level interactions.

-I’m not sure if this is the proper way to address personal relationships however, I haven’t been as comfortable in my personal relationships as I’d like to be.
-I’ve noticed this for most of my life but lately, it’s been on my mind more than usual.
+I’m not sure if this is the "proper" way to address personal relationships; however, I haven’t been as comfortable in my personal relationships as I’d like to be.
+I’ve noticed this for most of my life, but lately, it’s been on my mind more than usual.

 Trying to unpack this…

 It feels like my mind and body naturally hold back or reject others because I don’t feel as accepted as I want to be.
-That is, I don’t usually feel like I can be my whole self without major aspects being criticized and rejected.
+That is, I don’t usually feel like I can be my whole self without major aspects being criticized or rejected.
+Over the years, I’ve tried to express the many facets of my life and interests, but it seems the things I identify with vary too much.
+I end up having to cover up certain aspects of who I am so that I don’t make others feel uncomfortable.

-So, right now this feeling of mine is confusing because on one hand, I need to interact with people in order to build a community that feels welcoming.
-On the other hand, I care so much about quality over quantity.
-Compromising my views or trying to be something I’m not in order to make others feel comfortable just does not align with my purpose and the purpose of this community.
+I guess this means I don’t feel like most would accept me for all that I am.
+I also feel like people wouldn’t understand who I want to be, and I’m not interested in anyone taking me off-course again.
+Right now, this feeling is confusing: on one hand, I need to interact with people to build a community that feels welcoming; on the other hand, I care deeply about quality over quantity.
+Compromising my views or trying to be something I’m not just to make others comfortable simply does not align with my purpose—or the purpose of this community.

 Is quality about finding people who put effort into understanding you?

-Is quality about finding yourself and others?
+Is quality about finding yourself in others?

 Can one ever have a quality relationship without the ability to express themselves fully?